 Can i climb Rwenzori mountains -uganda

-The Rwenzori Mountains height may not be the tallest mountains in the world, but the highest point of Mount Stanley’s Margherita peak stands at 5,109 meters above sea level, which makes it Africa’s 4th highest peak.
-The Rwenzori Mountains are remotely located with fluctuating weather conditions, startlingly diverse vegetation, wonderful viewpoints, and low visitor turns, combining thrilling adventure trekking if you are looking for a special experience.
+The Rwenzori Mountains may not be the tallest mountains in the world, but the highest point of Mount Stanley’s Margherita Peak stands at 5,109 meters above sea level, which makes it Africa’s 4th highest peak.
+The Rwenzori Mountains are remotely located with fluctuating weather conditions, startlingly diverse vegetation, wonderful viewpoints, and low visitor numbers, combining thrilling adventure trekking if you are looking for a special experience.

 The Rwenzori mountains are explored on foot, so travelers must have above-average physical fitness and be used to the endurance of the trekking activities.
 The Margherita Peak has been recently reclassified as the most technical hike, and although travelers may not need to be experts in hiking in winter conditions, some experience is recommended for hiking the Rwenzori Mountains.

 The Rwenzori Mountains offer a good variety of treks that range from one to twelve days and are available to suit different travelers’ interests, from "peak baggers" to bird watchers who want to trace the region’s endemic bird species.

 The Rwenzori mountains hiking routes can be extended where it is necessary for any private groups that want to give climbers more chances of acclimatizing to the high altitude or simply relaxing, having peace and seclusion, and enjoying the beauty of the Rwenzori mountains.